weewx/weewx/docs_src/custom/introduction.md

     </tbody>
 </table>

-Note that the FTP and RSYNC "reports" are a funny kind of report in that it they do not actually generate anything.
+Note that the FTP and RSYNC "reports" are a funny kind of report in that they do not actually generate anything.
 Instead, they use the reporting service engine to transfer files and folders to a remote server.